timestee/go/README.md

 - `audit` provides packages to support testing with better asserts, generators, environment manipulation, and capturing of STDOUT and STDERR
-- `dsa` contains data structures and algorithms like collections and sorting, identifier generation, e.g. UUIDs, and map/reduce
+- `dsa` contains data structures and algorithms like collections and sorting, identifier generation, e.g. UUIDs, map/reduce, times, and semantic versions
 - `text` simplifies life with text data, text based configurations in the LISP like simple markup language SML, with schemeless JSON, and the processing of continuously written text lines